Creighton vs. San Diego State Predictions & Picks - NCAA Tournament Elite Eight

 Creighton vs. San Diego State Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Sunday's game between the San Diego State Aztecs (30-6) and Creighton Bluejays (24-12) squaring off at KFC Yum!
-Center has a projected final score of 71-69 (based on our computer prediction) in favor of San Diego State, so expect a competitive matchup.
-The game will tip off at 2:20 PM ET on March 26.
+Sunday's game that pits the San Diego State Aztecs (30-6) against the Creighton Bluejays (24-12) at KFC Yum!
+Center should be a close matchup based on our computer prediction, which projects a final score of 71-69 in favor of San Diego State.
+Game time is at 2:20 PM ET on March 26.

-Based on our computer prediction, San Diego State should cover the point spread, which currently sits at 1.5.
-The two sides are projected to go over the 132.5 total.
+Based on our computer prediction, San Diego State projects to cover the 2.5-point spread in its matchup against Creighton.
+The total is currently listed at 133.5, and the two sides are projected to exceed it.

 Creighton vs. San Diego State Game Info & Odds